 There are also boat excursions around the island to explore its most famous caves and even the possibility of snorkeling in the Atlantic Ocean.

 You can also see the Berlengas archipelago on a guided day trip from Lisbon.
-Check prices and availability on a day tour here.
+Check price and availability on a day tour to the Berlengas archipelago here.

 Maria and Rui | Two Find A Way